 Learn Spanish in Latin America: the ins and outs

-Learning Spanish in Latin America is a good match, because Spanish is spoken in almost all countries of South and Central America!
-Although Spain is a beautiful and attractive destination for a Spanish language course, Latin America is generally a bit adventurous and – last but not least – considerably cheaper to learn Spanish.
-Besides beautiful beaches, South America offers tropical jungles, adventure, trendy cities, lots of culture and history, and friendly people, with whom you can speak a lot of Spanish to practice your Spanish.
+LThe environment of some language schools lends itself to learning Spanish a little better than others, so choose the best outdoor locations to learn Spanish!earning Spanish in Latin America is a good match, because Spanish is spoken in almost all countries of South and Central America!
+Although Spain is a beautiful and attractive destination for a Spanish-language course, Latin America is generally a bit more adventurous and, last but not least, considerably cheaper for learning Spanish.
+Besides beautiful beaches, South America offers tropical jungles, adventure, trendy cities, lots of culture and history, and friendly people, with whom you can speak Spanish to practice it.

 What is the best country to learn Spanish?